Hey,

 My Journey

-Before writing this entry, I searched online to see what kind of diary entries people wrote and what did they mention to get some inspiration.
-For many people, it seems like the journey was about searching through hundreds of different organisations and tons of different projects to find the best one and then spending hours to prepare multiple proposals and finally receiving the good news: getting in.
-Don’t get me wrong, I also spent some good hours to prepare my proposal and I really put thought into the project, however, it didn’t start in the same way for me that it did for many other people.
+Before writing this entry, I searched online to see what kind of diary entries people wrote and what they mentioned to get some inspiration.
+For many people, it seems like the journey was about searching through hundreds of different organisations and tons of different projects to find the best one and then spending hours preparing multiple proposals and finally receiving the good news: getting in.
+Don’t get me wrong, I also spent some good hours preparing my proposal, and I really put thought into the project; however, it didn’t start in the same way for me that it did for many other people.

-I heard about GSoC couple months ago, when I was still looking for a summer internship.
-I was thinking of applying to JetBrains intership programme and since they had many different positions open, I was looking at the mentors as well.
-There, I saw a project mentor had an experience with GSoC when he was still a student.
-That caught my eye and I added GSoC to my job applications sheet.
-As the deadline for GSoC approached, I still didn’t have a summer internship so I decided to take a look at the projects offered here.
-Hovering around on the website, I came across many intersting project from projects that I would be happy to be part of.
+I heard about GSoC a couple of months ago, when I was still looking for a summer internship.
+I was thinking of applying to the JetBrains internship programme, and since they had many different positions open, I was looking at the mentors as well.
+There, I saw that a project mentor had an experience with GSoC when he was still a student.
+That caught my eye, and I added GSoC to my job applications sheet.
+As the deadline for GSoC approached, I still didn’t have a summer internship, so I decided to take a look at the projects offered here.
+Hovering around on the website, I came across many interesting projects that I would be happy to be part of.
 I also saw NumFocus, an umbrella organisation for many open source software projects, including the one that I am now part of, Stan.

-I first encountered with Stan on Autumn 2024, when I started my master’s in machine learning at Aalto University and taking Bayesian Data Analysis from Aki Vehtari.
-There we were asked to use Stan in course assignments and the course project which I quite enjoyed.
-I enjoyed it so much that I will be a teaching assistant there for 2025 iteration.
-Since Aki and some of the course staff is also contributors of Stan, the instructions on Stan was pretty useful and I genuinely enjoyed using it.
-So, when I met with Aki to discuss being a teaching assistant at his course, I also asked about GSoC.
+I first encountered Stan in Autumn 2024, when I started my master’s in machine learning at Aalto University and took Bayesian Data Analysis from Aki Vehtari.
+There, we were asked to use Stan in course assignments and the course project, which I quite enjoyed.
+I enjoyed it so much that I will be a teaching assistant there for the 2025 iteration.
+Since Aki and some of the course staff are also contributors to Stan, the instructions on Stan were pretty useful, and I genuinely enjoyed using it.
+So, when I met with Aki to discuss being a teaching assistant for his course, I also asked about GSoC.
 That was the point where things actually took off for me.
-I had only a day and a half left to apply and by spending as much time as possible on the proposal, getting very useful help from Aki and lacking a sleep for a day, I managed to put together a well prepared proposal.
+I had only a day and a half left to apply, and by spending as much time as possible on the proposal, getting very useful help from Aki and lacking sleep for a day, I managed to put together a well-prepared proposal.
 After that, it was time to wait…

-May 8 came when I was at Turkey, having an extended spring break that I planned hoping I would get a summer intership.
-When I booked tickets and made my plans to have that break, I was quite hopeful that I will have something for the summer but when May 8 came, I had nothing on my hands.
-I got rejected by more than 100 positions that I applied for at different stages, sometimes after multiple tests and interviews, sometimes without even talking to someone.
-GSoC was the only positions left unanswered yet.
+May 8 came when I was in Turkey, having an extended spring break that I planned, hoping I would get a summer internship.
+When I booked tickets and made my plans to have that break, I was quite hopeful that I would have something for the summer, but when May 8 came, I had nothing on my hands.
+I got rejected by more than 100 positions that I applied for at different stages, sometimes after multiple tests and interviews, sometimes without even talking to anyone.
+GSoC was the only position left unanswered yet.
 With those thoughts in my mind, I opened the email from Google:

 Thank you for applying to be a Google Summer of Code 2025 contributor.